midmiddleton/bill-service/README.md

 ```

 - In order to copmlete this task, you will need to create or modify relevant files in this project.
 You can determine the best approach to structure your code, JSON and any other files in order to achieve the stated goals and demonstrate your understanding of the Laravel framework.
+- This task should take 2 hours to complete.
 - Bonus points for tests.
-- Please note, you are note required to do any front end work, but if you wish to impress and have time, then feel free to add a very basic front end implementation.
+- Please note, you are not required to do any front end work, but if you wish to impress and have time, then feel free to add a very basic front end implementation.
 If you do the focus should be on structure rather than visuals.

 ### How to submit: